hiba-emording/printf/README.md

 - HIBA MUSA
 - Onyango Henry

-> To be updated later.
+> Readme file to be updated later.